aboard-io/pg_gen/README.md

       config or override code that allows you to provide your own resolver for a specific field, etc. Similar to above.
-- [ ] A version that doesn't generate/write code to files, but instead just mounts an engine that dynamically updates (and could hot reload in dev mode.
+- [ ] A version that doesn't generate/write code to files, but instead just mounts an engine that dynamically updates (and could hot reload in dev mode).
       José Valim's answer to [this StackOverflow
       question](https://stackoverflow.com/questions/13223238/how-do-you-create-and-load-modules-dynamically-at-runtime-in-elixir-or-erlang)
       lays out how this could work.
 It doesn't seem that difficult tbh, and would